seperman/deepdiff/docs/index.rst

 Changelog
 =========

 - v4-0-0: Ending Python 2 support, Adding more functionalities and documentation for DeepHash.
 Switching to Pytest for testing.
 Switching to Murmur3 128bit for hashing.
 Fixing classes which inherit from classes with slots didn't have all of their slots compared.
 Renaming ContentHash to DeepHash.
 Adding exclude by path and regex path to DeepHash.
+Adding ignore_type_number.
 - v3-5-0: Exclude regex path
 - v3-3-0: Searching for objects and class attributes
 - v3-2-2: Adding help(deepdiff)